If you are thinking about forming a business, one of the first things that you will have to decide is what type of entity it should be.

 Multi-member LLCs are an excellent option for business owners who want to take advantage of the many tax benefits and flexibility options within this type of entity.

-However, before deciding if multi-member LLC is right, make sure you seek legal or tax advice first.
+However, before deciding if multi-member LLC is right, make sure you seek a legal or tax advisor first.
+There are several companies that offer good LLC formation services to set up your business.

 This will help ensure that you are not missing out on any of the benefits this type of business offers and avoid costly filing mistakes.